ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Middleware in Next.js is often overlooked — but it’s a game-changer once you understand its potential.
 If you’re not using it yet, you…</blockquote>

 <h3>4.
-Save Weeks of Development Time with Dev Boost Starters - <a href="https://medium.com/@codewithmee/save-weeks-of-development-time-with-dev-boost-starters-cb02a3039421" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJS: Using Stripe to build a credit system for your SaaS App - <a href="https://medium.com/@jsteinb/nextjs-using-stripe-to-build-a-credit-system-for-your-saas-app-3562e1608c25" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Haseeb`**
+✍️ **posted by `Jordan Steinberg`**

-<blockquote>As a developer, you’re no stranger to the endless hours spent setting up projects, configuring environments, and re-creating common…</blockquote>
+<blockquote>If you’re building a Web App, chances are you’ve already thought about how you’re going to monetize it.
+You’ve heard about the different…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>